Tour Leader’s Guide on How to Prepare for Trekking

 A trekking is for sure one of the highlights of a tour.
 It gives travelers a great experience completely different from other parts of the tour.
 Physical efforts will be rewarded with stunning landscapes, welcoming families, home cooked meals and will be complemented, if lucky, with a bonfire and an acoustic guitar.

-So how to prepare for a trekking?
+So how to prepare for trekking?
 First of all, I will talk to the most important person, the trekking guide, go through the program and provide him all documents and guestsʼ details needed.
-If possible I meet with him a day or so in advance and check if any things along the way have changed and to make sure we prepare everything that is needed like food, sleeping bags, mosquito nets and things I need to tell the travelers to prepare by themselves, such as good hiking shoes.
+If possible I meet with him a day or so in advance and check if anything along the way has changed and to make sure we prepare everything that is needed like food, sleeping bags, mosquito nets and things I need to tell the travelers to prepare by themselves, such as good hiking shoes.
 Itʼs also important to check weather conditions and temperature.
-You donʼt want the group to be without drinking water or to be without ponchoʼs when youʼre half way on your trekking and Mother Nature decides to pour down a merciless tropical rain shower on your group.
+You donʼt want the group to be without drinking water or to be without ponchoʼs when youʼre halfway on your trekking and Mother Nature decides to pour down a merciless tropical rain shower on your group.

 When we arrive at the village where we spend the night people have some time to relax and to let all new experiences of the day soak in.
 Some will go for a walk around the village or squat down helping to prepare dinner, others need a little while to adjust to the place they call home for the night.
 And if they need me, Iʼll be in my mosquito-net covered bed recovering from yet another little victory for myself.
 Ready to walk down the mountain the next day and face other new challenges.